aspnet/vsweb-docs/src/pages/index.md

 environment for .NET languages, HTML/JavaScript, and C++.

-For teams working across multiple platforms, Visual Studio provides a flexible collaboration environment for that welcomes connection with other development tools, such as Eclipse and Xcode.
+For teams working across multiple platforms, Visual Studio provides a flexible collaboration environment that welcomes connection with other development tools, such as Eclipse and Xcode.